-This is the first of a series of posts where I explain some fundamental statistical concepts.
-Statistics has a reputation for being a) complicated, b) boring, or c) both complicated and boring.
+This is the first of a series of posts where I explain some basic concepts for analytics.
+Fundamental statistics: average and standard deviation in particular, are important to understand.
+Especially, since statistics has a reputation for being a) complicated, b) boring, or c) both complicated and boring.

 When we have some data to analyse, for example for a report, we use descriptive statistics.